text and visuals of budget allocations - Photo:Norwegian Embassy Athens

-Norway and Greece signed a Memorandum of Understanding (MoU) on funding totalling EUR 116.7 million under the EEA and Norway Grants on 31 October 2017.
-Job creation and business development are new and important priority areas.
-The agreement also builds on experience gained in the field of asylum and migration.
+Norway and Greece signed a Memorandum of Understanding (MoU) agreeing to allocate EUR 116.7 million under the EEA Grants on 31 October 2017.
+Green business and innovation, together with asylum, migration, green energy and support to civil society are important priority areas.

-Business development and innovation is a new and important priority area in the current agreement.
-Innovation Norway plays a central role by facilitating cooperation between small and medium-sized companies in Norway and Greece that are involved in green industry development, blue growth and ICT.
+Business development and innovation is a new priority area in the 2014 - 2021 mechanism.
+Innovation Norway (IN) plays a central role by facilitating cooperation between small and medium-sized companies in Norway and Greece that are involved in green industry development, blue growth and ICT.

-The Norwegian Directorate of Immigration is the Norwegian partner for the asylum programme, which focus particularly on unaccompanied minors and other vulnerable groups.
+The Norwegian Directorate of Immigration (UDI) remains a trusted Norwegian partner under the asylum and migration programme, which focuses on capacity building of the national asylum and migration management authorities, but also on supporting vulnerable groups and unaccompanied minors.
 Greece is the first stop for many migrants and refugees who are trying to reach Europe.
 European countries share a responsibility to find good solutions to the situation.

 The European Wergeland Centre, which is based in Norway, is involved in a project on anti-discrimination and inclusion of refugee children in Greek schools.

 Norway has played a part in reducing social and economic disparities in Greece through the EEA Grants since 1994.
-Poverty reduction and social inclusion of vulnerable groups are still core areas for our support today.
-Efforts to tackle poverty in Athens will continue during the current funding period.
+Poverty reduction and social inclusion of vulnerable groups are still core areas for our support today - not less through supporting civil society through the Active Citizens Fund for Greece.

 In addition, Norway is contributing to anti-corruption measures and public sector reform through the EEA Grants.